microsoft/Quantum/samples/azure-quantum/teleport/README.md

 > **⚠ NOTE:** In order to run this sample, the target must support comparing measurement results.

-For a full list of available QIO and quantum computing targets, run:
+For a full list of available quantum computing targets, run:

 ```azcli
 az quantum target list --output table